-With school opening with distance learning, Endeavor's primary concern centers on two main components: how to best serve the needs of all of our students' academic, social-emotional, and nutritional needs as well as their parents/guardians who provide the daily guidance for their student, and second, how to protect the health of our Advising Teachers and all support staff while they conduct their assigned duties within the organization by continuing to provide the support to students and their parents with the least disruption.
+With school opening with distance learning, Endeavor's primary concern centered on two main components: how to best serve the needs of all of our students' academic, social-emotional, and nutritional needs as well as their parents/guardians who provide the daily guidance for their student, and second, how to protect the health of its Advising Teachers and all support staff while they conduct their assigned duties within the organization by continuing to provide the support to students and their parents with the least disruption.

-Though officially closed, we are able to essentially continue our normal school operation, that of personalized learning through independent study, while putting into place a variety of measures to mitigate the spread of COVID-19 and consider the upcoming school year opening with a Distance Learning approach.
-The affect of this school opening plan changed a few of our practices, but the core of our program stayed intact.
+Endeavor was able to essentially continue their normal school operation, that of personalized learning through independent study, while putting into place a variety of measures to mitigate the spread of COVID-19 and consider the upcoming school year opening with a Distance Learning approach.
+The affect of this school opening plan changed a few of practices, but the core of the program stayed intact.
 Below are the various practices established: